DJ-MrJay/Math-Magicians/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used

+## Live Site
+This project is live on [Netlify](https://storied-pasca-ba2fa8.netlify.app/).

 ## License
 This project is [MIT](./MIT.md) licensed.